 China is Teaching the United States a Lesson on Blockchain Policy

 What is blockchain, and why does it matter?
-A mysterious entity known only as Satoshi Nakamoto developed the foundational technology to create a decentralized, open-source, verifiable, and immutable ledger for internet transactions.
-However, the concept of a distributed peer-to-peer internet where power and control are determined by a decentralized consensus directly contradicts the current Chinese model of internet governance.
+Satoshi Nakamoto, a mysterious entity, developed the foundational technology to create a decentralized, open-source, verifiable, and immutable ledger for Internet transactions.
+However, the concept of a distributed peer-to-peer Internet where power and control are determined by a decentralized consensus directly contradicts the current Chinese model of Internet governance.
 While everyone acknowledges the importance and power that blockchain technology promises, there are differing opinions on managing it.
 As a result, the United States and China have different approaches to regulating this technology.

-When legislating for technical regulation, cryptocurrency is at the heart of most of the discussion.
-Government’s across the globe have been slow to react to the blockchain, with policymakers paralyzed by what could be categorized as a lack of understanding.
+Cryptocurrency is at the heart of most of the discussion when legislating for technical regulation.
+Governments across the globe have been slow to react to the blockchain, with policymakers paralyzed by what could be categorized as a lack of understanding.
 Perhaps the sheer quantity of use cases for blockchain can be overwhelming.
-However, blockchain technology is incredibly versatile and can be implemented in a variety of sectors.
-Let’s look at how the United States and China have attempted to structure regulatory frameworks for this emerging technology.
+However, blockchain technology is incredibly versatile and can be implemented in various sectors.
+Let’s examine how the United States and China have attempted to structure regulatory frameworks for this emerging technology.

 Article Summary show